 In some cases, Parallels Desktop may also be overriding the file association to open the MSG file in Windows, see this link for additional help on changing those settings.

-If you have multiple versions of an application installed (e.g., Microsoft Outlook 2011 and 2016 installed on the same machine), and the wrong version of the application is opening, please do the following:
+If you have multiple versions of an application installed (e.g., multiple versions of Microsoft Outlook installed on the same machine), and the wrong version of the application is opening, please do the following:

 - Close all instances of the application (e.g., Microsoft Outlook)